 This can ensure that whatever money has gone toward school is recouped in the event a student can’t continue.

 Tuition refund insurance varies by plan, but typically only covers certain qualified events.
-So if a student drops out just because they’re no longer interested in pursuing their education, they likely won’t be qualified for a tuition reimbursement.
+So if a student drops out just because they’re no longer interested in pursuing their education, they likely won’t qualify for a tuition reimbursement.

 In order to qualify for a tuition insurance reimbursement, students typically must have a qualifying medical event.

 As you can imagine, there are many medical events that could result in a withdrawal from school.
-According to Allianz, a provider of tuition insurance, depending on the type of plan students can receive some tuition reimbursement for the following reasons:
+According to GradGuard, a provider of tuition insurance, students can receive some tuition reimbursement (depending on the type of plan) for the following reasons:

 Your overall reimbursement depends on the type of policy you get and the reason for withdrawal.
 For example, you may get a certain percentage of qualifying losses based on the price of tuition and room and board, as well as other fees.

-Tuition insurance isn’t terribly expensive for a policy and it could be worth it to protect your investment.
-But depending on your situation, a college tuition insurance plan may not be worth the cost.
+Tuition insurance isn’t terribly expensive for a policy, and it could be worth it to protect your investment.
+But depending on your situation, a college tuition insurance plan may not be worth the expense.

 If you’re thinking of getting a college tuition insurance plan, you may be wondering if it’s the right fit for your situation.
 While a tuition insurance plan can provide much-needed peace of mind if anything happens, you may not need it.